neo4j-contrib/py2neo/book/types.rst

     to graph database functions.
 It is also used as a base class for :class:`.Node`, :class:`.Relationship` and :class:`.Walkable`, giving instances of those classes operational compatibility with each other.

+    .. describe:: subgraph | other | ...

+        Union.
+Return a new subgraph containing all nodes and relationships from *subgraph* as well as all those from *other*.
+Any entities common to both will only be included once.

+    .. describe:: subgraph & other & ...

+        Intersection.
+Return a new subgraph containing all nodes and relationships common to both *subgraph* and *other*.

+    .. describe:: subgraph - other - ...

+        Difference.
+Return a new subgraph containing all nodes and relationships that exist in *subgraph* but do not exist in *other* as well as all nodes that are connected by the relationships in *subgraph* regardless of whether or not they exist in *other*.

+    .. describe:: subgraph ^ other ^ ...

+        Symmetric difference.
+Return a new subgraph containing all nodes and relationships that exist in *subgraph* or *other*, but not in both, as well as all nodes that are connected by those relationships regardless of whether or not they are common to *subgraph* and *other*.

     .. method:: subgraph.keys()